MOV-AI/movai-flow/README.md

  - spawner
  - haproxy
  - movai-cli
+ - simulator

 > Some directories in the container are mounted, which means that their contents are synchronized between your computer and the container.

 ## Initializing Environment
 Before starting MOVAI Studio for the first time, You need to prepare your environment, i.e. create the necessary files, directories and initialize the database.

-To do it, run:
+To do it, edit .env file and customize variables values:

+    gedit .env

+## Running MOVAI Studio
+Now you can start all services:

-    docker-compose up movai-init
+    docker-compose up

 After initialization is complete, you should see a message like below:

     ...

 > The account created has the login `movai` and the password `movai`.

-## Running MOVAI Studio
-Now you can start all services:

-    docker-compose up

 ## Cleaning-up the environment